LVT Evolution: What are the key differences between WPC and SPC? - Dec 2017

 WPC’s core is foamed, adding air to the core to reduce weight, while SPC is up to 75% limestone with no foaming agents, making it more dense than WPC-and also more difficult to cut.
 Foamed cores are softer underfoot, warmer and quieter than the cores with high limestone content, whose relative density provides higher impact and dent resistance.
 Generally speaking, this makes SPC more suitable for commercial environments.

-Compared to WPC, SPC floors are less expensive, and the market appears to be embracing them as an entry-level product among composite core floors.
+Compared to WPC, SPC floors are less expensive, and the market appears to be embracing them as an entry-level product among composite core EVP flooring.
 And at the same time, several manufacturers are experimenting with different constructions, different thicknesses, various underlayments and innovative surface layers.
 Some will succeed, and some will fail; but one thing’s for sure-each will come with a unique acronym.

 The product of the year doesn’t really have a name.
 It’s a hybrid LVT with a vinyl surface, an inflexible core and a click system for installation.
-In many ways, it’s a combination of the best qualities of LVT and laminate-it’s waterproof and rigid.
+In many ways, it’s a combination of the best vinyl plank flooring brand qualities of LVT and laminate-it’s waterproof and rigid.
 There has not yet emerged a single name for this category.
 Instead, there are various names for the different types of inflexible vinyl-WPC, rigid core LVT, stone core LVT, SVT, SPC and more.

 As with any new technology, evolution and offshoots are inevitable.
 Originally, WPC was an acronym for wood plastic composite, with the core composed of wood dust, PVC, calcium carbonate (limestone), fillers and foaming agents.
 Ultimately the wood dust was removed from the composition due to adversely affecting the dimensional stability, and the WPC acronym came to signify a waterproof core.